sverrisson/com.movies/README.md

 ### The following are left to be done as this is a WIP

 - Reduce the duplication in code and combine components.
+- Improve the app structure for future growth and easier maintenance.
 - Testing, Lightning recommends the Jest framework.
 - Unit and Functional Testing the Model and GameState specifically.
 - Accessibility.